 Obsessive-compulsive disorder is characterized by obsessions (unwanted thoughts, images, or urges) and compulsions (repetitive behaviours or mental acts).
-It is generally underdiagnosed and undertreated, so identification and diagnosis based on a comprehensive assessment are key steps to helping people access appropriate treatment.
-Symptoms can be challenging to assess, because they can manifest internally, and rely on recognition and report on the part of the person with suspected OCD.29
+It is generally underdiagnosed

-Based on the criteria from DSM-5,4 a diagnosis of OCD requires the presence of obsessions and/or compulsions.
-In DSM-5, OCD has been moved from "anxiety disorders" to a new diagnostic category called "obsessive-compulsive and related disorders."5
+Based on the criteria from DSM-5, a diagnosis of OCD requires the presence of obsessions and/or compulsions.
+In DSM-5, OCD has been moved from "anxiety disorders" to a new diagnostic category called "obsessive-compulsive and related disorders."

 For children and adolescents, developmentally appropriate language should be used and collateral information from parents and other sources (e.g., teachers) should be considered.
-Symptoms of OCD may change over time, be prominent in one setting and not in another, or be kept secret from others.26 Refer to DSM-5 for diagnostic criteria specific to children.5
+Symptoms of OCD may change over time, be prominent in one setting and not in another, or be kept secret from others.
+Refer to DSM-5 for diagnostic criteria specific to children.